HangenYuu/Nutri-2.0/README.md

 Hence, for someone wanting to become an MLE (such as the writer), learning how to train a model is not enough.
 I also need to learn how to **deploy**, **monitor**, and **maintain** the model.

+So again, the biggest objective is to **teach me MLOps** (at least the part that you can learn before going into a job).
+The finer objectives are:

+1. Migrating to PyTorch Lightning instead of PyTorch.